Traditions and Holiday Customs of New England: A Hands-On Experience

 Nestled in the valley of southwest New Hampshire, West Swanzey is one of several postcard-perfect towns in the Monadock region.
 Winding roads pass covered bridges, historic sites and the 3,000-foot Mount Monadnock, one of the most popular ascents in New England.

-Comfortable retreat center with beautiful sites on the shore of Swanzey Lake.
+Comfortable retreat and conference center with cabins and condos on the shore of Swanzey Lake.
+Alcohol free site.
 Single rooms available at no extra cost.

 Road Scholar Instructors